-Details of the new contract emerged amidst a debate in Springfield last week over a measure that would expand unionization of the University of Illinois System's graduate research assistants and other graduate student workers.
+Details of the new contract emerged amid a recent debate in Springfield over a measure that would expand unionization of the University of Illinois System's graduate research assistants and other graduate student workers.

 Senate Bill 2546 is sponsored by Democrat Attorney General nominee and current State Sen. Kwame Raoul (D-Chicago), one-time Democrat gubernatorial hopeful Daniel Biss (D-Evanston) and openly socialist State Rep. Will Guzzardi (D-Chicago).

-Opposed by Governor Bruce Rauner, the bill is widely supported by state public employee unions, which would collect more union dues and add to their ranks if it becomes law.
+Opposed by Gov. Bruce Rauner, the bill is widely supported by state public employee unions, which would collect more union dues and add to their ranks if it becomes law.

 The University of Illinois also opposes the bill, arguing that research activities are not "work," but rather a part of the students' graduate education.

-It passed the State Senate on a largely party-line vote in April-- Republican turned independent State Sen. Sam McCann (R-Springfield)was the only non-Democrat to vote 'yes.'
-An Illinois House committee heard testimony on the bill last week.
+It passed the state Senate on a largely party-line vote in April -- Republican-turned-independent Sen. Sam McCann (R-Springfield) was the only non-Democrat to vote "yes."
+An Illinois House committee heard testimony on the bill the week of May 7.

 Unionization would lead to myriad new "protections" for graduate student workers who aren't white, male and of European descent, providing more causes for filing complaints and grievances.

 The contract agreed to in March makes ethnicity, visa/immigration status, gender expression and arrest record "protected categories," banned from being used in university hiring decisions.